 Let me just add that a nice, rich and dark (or red) lipstick will always vamp up your outfit.
 And it fits in every handbag!

-Make sure you add it to your European packing list, for every season!
+Make sure you add it to your suitcase for visiting Europe in the winter months!

 Packing for a ski trip will be of course a bit different.
 Yet your winter evening outfits might be the same, more or less.
 Especially because you should bring a good set of thermal wear.